samster395/samster395.github.io/_posts/2024-2-4-3D-Printer-Waste-Recycling.md

 I got the customizable OpenSCAD file from [here](https://github.com/DrLex0/print3D-customizable-sieve/tree/master).

-This give a [more uniform size](https://i.imgur.com/8ENQzlT.jpg) of shreded bits which makes it easier to put into moulds, the rest can go back through the shredder.
+This gives a [more uniform size](https://i.imgur.com/8ENQzlT.jpg) of shreded bits which makes it easier to put into moulds, the rest can go back through the shredder.

 #### Update 6/2/2024